Wendy Christensen: Final Destination 3

 After the incident, she is determined to leave McKinley due to the bad memories.
-When she begins noticing the photographs she took on the night of the roller coaster ride carry ominous clues as to how the other survivors eventually meet their end and also learns details of the Flight 180 disaster from Kevin beforehand, she then pairs up with him to save the other survivors; she ends up only managing to rescue Ian McKinley, her sister Julie, and Kevin from their second intended deaths.
+When she begins noticing the photographs she took on the night of the roller coaster ride carry ominous clues as to how the other survivors eventually meet their end and also learns details of the Flight 180 disaster, including the visionary who predicted it, Alex Browning, from Kevin beforehand.
+Initially skeptical of Kevin's findings, but after sensing a haunting presence stalking her, she conducts her own research relating to premonitions that leading her to learn about another visionary, Kimberly Corman, who foresaw the U.S. Route 23 pile-up, which was strongly implied that somehow connected to the Flight 180 explosion, she then pairs up with him to save the other survivors, in time sensing that it is the same unseen entity that caused the past disasters stalking them; she ends up only managing to rescue Ian McKinley, her sister Julie, and Kevin from their second intended deaths.
 Shortly after, Ian confronts Wendy, Kevin, and Julie; he blames Wendy for his girlfriend Erin Ulmer's death and is determined to ensure that she will not survive.
-Fireworks behind Wendy nearly hit her, but she avoids them and thus escapes her second death.
-However, they hit a nearby cherry picker, and it collapses and kills Ian.
+Fireworks behind Wendy nearly hit her, but she avoids them, and they hit a nearby aerial work platform.
+It collapses and kills Ian, who inadvertedly takes Wendy's place on Death's List.
 Wendy, Kevin, and Julie believe they have managed to escape Death, but five months later, Wendy sees signs relating to the events of both the roller coaster and the Flight 180 disasters, and senses something is wrong.
 After unexpectedly reuniting with Julie and Kevin, she receives another premonition that foretells their deaths in a subway crash.
 Her attempts to stop the subway are for naught, as the film cuts to black, with sounds of the train derailment being heard just as she runs towards the exit door, leaving her fate ambiguous.

-According to Winstead, the character is not dead: "I didn't die.
-Or rather, it's open to debate."

-In January 2021, Screen Rant horror author Mara Bachman explored the possibilities of Wendy surviving.
-Bachman concluded her long analysis by saying that Wendy did not survive, and says that had she survived, she should be featured in the sixth installment, which she said is very unlikely, adding that Final Destination 5 completed the original movie timeline.

-Alternate endings
+In other media

-Three alternate endings result in different fates for Wendy.

-In the first alternate ending on the DVD, after Ian gets completely crushed, she along with Kevin and Julie leave the tricentennial, but not before the camera which Wendy threw to the ground takes one last picture of them, presumably hinting their next way of death.
+In the "Choose Their Fate" bonus feature available on the DVD release of the movie, three alternate endings are available, with each one resulting in a different fate for Wendy.
+In the first alternate ending, after Ian gets completely crushed, she along with Kevin and Julie leave the tricentennial, but not before the camera which Wendy threw to the ground takes one last picture of them, presumably hinting their next way of death.
 In another ending, Wendy did not receive the second premonition and the film ends with the subway barreling straight into her, explicitly showing her death.
-In the final alternate ending, Wendy receives her vision before she boards the roller coaster, and manages to save herself along with Kevin, Jason, and Carrie.
+In the final alternate ending, Wendy receives her vision before she boards the roller coaster, and manages to save herself along with Kevin, Jason, and Carrie; an epilogue shows that she changed her name to Ming and became a fortune teller.

-Final Destination 5

-In the fifth installment of the Final Destination franchise, Wendy appears through archive footage.